jcheern/starter-hugo-academic/content/home/research.md

 Heern, Jared.
 2023.
 “Who’s Controlling Our Energy Future?
 Industry and Environmental Representation on United States Public Utility Commissions.”
 Energy Research & Social Science 101: 103091.

 ## Working Papers

-"The Partisanship of Public Utility Commissions, 2000-2020.”
-(Invited to Revise and Resubmit at *Environmental Politics*)
+“Partisan Climate Appointments: U.S. Governors and State Public Utility Commissions, 2000-2020.”
+(Invited to Revise and Resubmit at Environmental Politics).

+“Where’s the Public in Public Utility Commission Decisions?
+Public Influence in Rooftop Solar Conflicts.”
+With Anthony Bishop-Gylys and J. Timmons Roberts (Invited to Revise and Resubmit at Utilities Policy)

+“Regulatory Capture at Public Utility Commissions."
+With Michelle Graff and Gabe Chan

 “Partisanship and the Environmental Policy Decisions of Public Utility Commissions.”

-“Legislative Control of State Public Utility Commission Climate Policy Decisions.”
+“Legislative Control of State Public Utility Commission Climate Policy.”

 ## Ongoing Projects

-“Who Gets Their Way in Public Utility Commission Decisions?
-Strategies and Outcomes in Net Metering Conflicts.”

-“The Role of Expert Staff in Regulatory Decisionmaking.”

-“The Democratization of Electricity Bills: Public Access to Utility Regulation.” with J. Timmons Roberts.
+“Public Utility Commission Reform, Equity, and Climate Change in New England.” with J. Timmons Roberts

 ## Dissertation